Brandon Sheffield

-Brandon Sheffield is a video game director and webcomic writer.
+Brandon Sheffield is a video game director, webcomic writer and podcast host.
 As the director of Necrosoft Games, Sheffield has created various games for PlayStation Mobile, including Gunsport and Oh Deer!.
 After going through a breakup in 2014, Sheffield worked together with illustrator Dami Lee to create the webcomic No Girlfriend Comics, which chronicles his experiences of suddenly being single after a two-year relationship.
+He hosts the Insert Credit Show podcast with his co-hosts, Frank Cifaldi and Alex Jaffe.

 Necrosoft Games

 As the director of Necrosoft Games, Sheffield has worked on a number of video games for PlayStation Mobile before the service discontinued in September 2015.
 In February 2015, Sheffield created Gunsport, a "cyberpunk volleyball" game on the PlayStation Vita.
 Together with video game composer Motohiro Kawashima, whom he met while visiting Ancient Corp's Yuzo Koshiro, Sheffield worked on the racing game Oh Deer!.
 Inspired by Outrun 2, the game's main mechanics were programmed by Decinoge.

 Sheffield was editor-in-chief of Game Developer Magazine and was senior contributing editor at Gamasutra.